History of Iraq

 With the rise of the Abbasid Caliphate in the mid-8th century, Iraq became the center of Islamic rule, with Baghdad, founded in 762, serving as the capital.
 Baghdad flourished during the Islamic Golden Age, becoming a global center for culture, science, and intellectualism.
 However, the city's prosperity declined following the Buwayhid and Seljuq invasions in the 10th century and suffered further with the Mongol invasion of 1258.
 Iraq came under Ottoman rule in the 16th century and, apart from a Safavid occupation from 1623 to 1638, remained part of the empire until the end of World War I, after which Mandatory Iraq was established by the British Empire.
 Initially united under the province of Baghdad, Ottoman Iraq was by the 17th century divided into the provinces of Baghdad, Basra, Mosul, and Shahrizor, which Ottoman officials collectively referred to as Hıtta-i Irakiyye ("the Iraq Region").
 Iraq gained independence in 1932 as the Kingdom of Iraq, which became a republic in 1958.
-The modern era has seen Iraq facing challenges, including the rule of Saddam Hussein, the 2003 invasion of Iraq, and subsequent efforts to rebuild the country amidst sectarian violence and the rise of the Islamic State.
+In the modern era, Iraq has faced significant challenges, including the rule of Saddam Hussein, the United-States-led 2003 invasion of Iraq, and subsequent efforts to rebuild the country amidst sectarian violence and the rise of the Islamic State.
 Despite these difficulties, Iraq plays a vital role in the geopolitics of the Middle East.